 K Hardee, KQ Wright, and J. Spicehandler.
 2016.
 What is the Evidence that "Evidence" is Used in Family Planning/ Reproductive Health Policy, Program and Practice Decisionmaking?.
 Presented at the 2015 annual Population Association of America Meeting as a poster.
 San Diego, CA.

 Hardee K, Jurczynska K, Sinai I, Boydell V, Muhwezi D.K., Gray K, Wright K.Q.
 Improving Voluntary, Rights-Based Family Planning: Experience from Nigeria and Uganda.
 (Currently under review)

-Sanders JN, Wright KQ and Higgins JA.
+Sanders JN, Adkins DE, Wright KQ and Higgins JA.
 Exploratory and Confirmatory Factor Analysis to Identify Sexual Acceptability Domains Related to Contraceptive Method Uptake and Continuation.
-(Expected submission June 2019).
+(Expected submission September 2019).

-Wright K and Sanders, JN.
+Wright KQ and Sanders, JN.
 Socioeconomic Disadvantage and Contraceptive Stratification: Evidence from the HER Salt Lake Study on Contraceptive Choice and Practice.
-(Expected submission June 2019)
+(Expected submission October 2019)